oneeve8/kobble-data/content/Tutorial2.md

 Edit your title and subtitle as needed.

-Check the link, if the link says stream, it will stream just fine in Kobble.
+Check the link, if the link has the word stream, it will stream just fine in Kobble.

 This archived book link needs to be changed from *details* to *stream*